Pulmonary HypertensionSymptoms, Doctors, Treatments, Advances & More

 Many treatment options for pulmonary arterial hypertension are available.
 If you are prescribed medicines, they may be taken by mouth (oral), received through the vein (intravenous, or IV), or breathed in (inhaled).

 Your provider will decide which medicine is best for you.
 You will be closely monitored during treatment to watch for side effects and to see how well you are responding to the medicine.
-DO NOT stop taking your medicines without talking to your provider.
+Do not stop taking your medicines without talking to your provider.

 Other treatments may include: